Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

   git add <specific file> is used when different types of work are done but do not want to commit everything on the same commitment
 * git commit -m "Example commit" | To commit the work on the stage in git before pushing it to GitHub
-* git push | To update the repository in GitHub for main branch git push origin <branch name> is used when pushing git into GitHub for sub branches
+* git push | To update the repository in GitHub for main branch git push origin <branch name> is used when pushing git into GitHub for sub-branches
 ```

 > **Note:**<br>